 - 1. Classifying waters for designated beneficial uses; - 2.
 Narrative and numeric criteria (standards) to protect those uses; and - 3.
-Antidegradation policies to maintain and protect existing uses, prevent unnecessary degradation of high quality waters, and maintain and protect the quality of outstanding water resources.
+Antidegradation policies to maintain and protect existing uses, prevent unnecessary degradation of high-quality waters, and maintain and protect the quality of outstanding water resources.

-As administrator of the CWA, the EPA provides guidance to states in the form of Ambient Water Quality Criteria; these criteria provide methods and data to develop pollutant specific numeric criteria for the second element of WQS.
+As administrator of the CWA, the EPA provides guidance to states in the form of Ambient Water Quality Criteria.
+These criteria provide methods and data to develop pollutant specific numeric criteria for the second element of WQS (i.e., criteria).
 The pollutant-specific numeric criteria are the most visible and used part of WQS and therefore, are often referred to as "Water Quality Standards" on a standalone basis.

 In particular, Minnesota's water quality rules use this terminology - referring to narrative and numeric criteria as "the standards" - in a way that differs slightly from the terminology used by the EPA.
 As defined in Minnesota Rules, pollutant-specific numeric criteria, when adopted through rulemaking, are called numeric standards.
 Minn.
 R. 7050.0218, subp.
-3(TT) (S-12) defines a "standard" as: "...a number or numbers established for a pollutant or water quality characteristic to protect a specified beneficial use as listed in parts 7050.0221 to 7050.0227...."
+3, Item TT defines a "standard" as: "...a number or numbers established for a pollutant or water quality characteristic to protect a specified beneficial use as listed in parts 7050.0221 to 7050.0227...."

 In contrast to the federal usage of the term criteria, Minn.
 R. 7050.0218, subp.
-3(S) (S-12) describes a "criterion" as: "...a number or numbers established for a pollutant derived under this part,... or issued by the USEPA, to protect aquatic life, humans, or wildlife."
-Minnesota's rules distinguish-between "standard" and "criteria" primarily to emphasize the fact that the EPA's national criteria lack regulatory applicability until adopted as WQS in state rules.
+3, Item S describes a "criterion" as: "...a number or numbers established for a pollutant derived under this part,... or issued by the USEPA, to protect aquatic life, humans, or wildlife."
+Minnesota's rules distinguish between "standard" and "criteria" primarily to emphasize the fact that the EPA's national criteria lack regulatory applicability until adopted as WQS in state rules.
 Numeric standards are specifically listed in the water quality rules while criteria are not.

 For purposes of this SONAR, the MPCA will use the term "water quality standard" or "WQS" when referring to the three-part conditions for protecting surface water.
 The term "standard" will be used to refer to adopted chemical, physical, and biological numeric or narrative standards that protect a specific beneficial use.
 However, when referring specifically to biological standards, the term "biological criteria" and "biocriteria" will be used in this document.
-The terms "biological criteria" and "biocriteria" will refer to both adopted numeric biological criteria and numeric translators for adopted narrative biological criteria.
+The terms "biological criteria" and "biocriteria" will be used in this document.
+The terms "biological criteria" and "biocriteria" and "biocriteria" and numeric translators for adopted narrative biological criteria.